How to choose a SAFe certification

 SAFe for Architects with SAFe Architect (ARCH) Certification (3-days)

 SAFe for Architects is for people doing, or planning to be doing, any of the SAFe architect roles – System Architect, Solution Architect or Enterprise Architect.
-It is recommended that participants have attended at least one SAFe course.
+It is recommended that participants have attended at least one SAFe course prior to attending this class.
 We recommend Leading SAFe.
-This course explores the SAFe architect role within every facet of the framework from steering the portfolio to working with agile teams.
+The SAFe for Architects course explores the SAFe architect role within every facet of the framework from steering the portfolio to working with agile teams.

 SAFe for Teams with SAFe Practitioner (SP) Certification (2-days)